-The oil pressure warning light is not designed to indicate a low oil level.
+The engine oil pressure warning light is not designed to indicate a low oil level.
 Use the dipstick to check the oil level.
-See "Engine oil" in the "Do-it-yourself" section of this manual.
+See "Engine oil" in the "Maintenance and do-it-yourself" section of this manual.

-Running the engine with the oil pressure warning light on could cause serious damage to the engine almost immediately.
+Running the engine with the engine oil pressure warning light on could cause serious damage to the engine almost immediately.
+Such damage is not covered by warranty.
 Turn off the engine as soon as it is safe to do so.